-When sitting a professional exam like CIMA, it’s essential to understand how each section of the test is marked and what you need to do to pass.
+When sitting a professional exam like CIMA, it’s essential to consider the question “How are CIMA Case Study Exams Marked?” looking at how each section of the test is marked and what you need to do to pass.
 Read on to find out more about your CIMA case study exams.

 The assessment of a CIMA qualification is done through two tests – the Objective Test (OT) and an integrated case study exam.
 Once a learner finishes three OT exams, the next step is to pass the case study exam for each level: operational, management and strategic.